Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Cultures/LatokaEtts/[Culture].md

 Characterised by their harsher environment, they remained for long time seen as a more primitive side, focused on survival instead of proper evolution.
-They were considered a nuisance due to frequent raids on latoka and voitri settlements to gather food, which ended with voitric occupation of Hinnut lands, when Fifth Hand's leaders established strict guard over their forts and penalized any similar efforts.
+They were considered a nuisance due to frequent raids on latoka and voitri settlements to gather food, which ended with voitric occupation of Hinnut lands, where **Fifth Hand**'s leaders established strict guard over their forts and penalized any similar efforts.
 In effect, Hinnut etts became even so poorer and most of the settlements have much smaller populace nowadays with minimal political or military agency.